KOSALSENSOK096/Ai-Plus-khmer-chat/README.md

 ## Current Status

 As of the latest review (Timestamp: 20240815120000), the application's core features, as detailed above, are fully implemented and operational according to the designed specifications.
 This includes the ChatPage, CodePlaygroundPage (with CodeBot), ImageGeneratorPage, FileConverterPage, and all related AI interactions and UI components.
 All options, functions, and buttons are intended to function as described.
-The system adheres to the provided Gemini API guidelines (including model usage and `thinkingConfig` application) and is considered "code complete."# Ai-Plus-khmer-chat
+The system adheres to the provided Gemini API guidelines (including model usage and `thinkingConfig` application) and is considered "code complete."
-# Ai-Plus-khmer-chat
-# Ai-Plus-khmer-chat
-# Ai-Plus-khmer-chat